Shanghai, International Settlement Zone

 Yangtze Delta, Republic/Empire/Anarchy of China

-On the broad square of sisal matting a flurry of kicks and fist-strikes went back and forth between Susan Zhou and Fumiko Taguchi, marked by the cracks and thuds of blows slip-blocked and others landing on the padded leather practice-armor and helmets both wore.
+On the broad square of sisal matting a flurry of kicks and fist-strikes and attempted grapples and throws went back and forth between Susan Zhou and Fumiko Taguchi, marked by the cracks and thuds of blows slip-blocked and others landing on the padded leather practice-armor and helmets both wore.

 “Goooooo, amah!” her sister Luciana echoed, waving small fists in the air, adding a tow-haired counterpoint.